danielil/Fractals/README.md

 Limitations
 ------------------

-Slow performance with std::complex< double > on MSVC
+Extremely slow performance with std::abs( std::complex< double > ) on MSVC.
+Changing the standard function to manually compute the absolute value of a complex number (std::sqrt( real * real + imag * imag )) improves performance by a factor of nearly 40.